jpap19/CICD-END-TO-END-Project/README.md

 STEP 5: Deploy the application on a virtual machine using Codedeploy

+STEP 6: Integration of CodeDeply Stage in our Pipeline.

 This is the high level overview of what we are going to setup in this Project Lab: We will be using codepipeline as an orchestrotor to invoque codebuild to build our application and push it to dockerhub, Then invoque codeploy to deploy the application on a virtual machine